Visitor Restrictions to Hospitals & Ambulatory Sites

 In addition to direction from the state of South Carolina, MUSC Health closely follows CDC guidelines, and is learning in real-time from the experience of other hospitals and state systems around the country as we deal with this new virus.

-In alignment with Governor McMaster’s executive order for hospitals to eliminate patient visitation, except for patients who are near the end of life, MUSC Health has enacted new visitation restrictions.
+As of May 5, 2020, MUSC Health modified its visitation restrictions.
 Exceptions, listed below, may be made in cases where supportive care persons are necessary or at the end of life.
 In addition to the screening and hand hygiene protocols currently in place, this means:

-For Adult Patients (University Hospital, University Hospital Extension, and Ashley River Tower)
+Adult Admitted In-Patients (University Hospital, University Hospital Extension, and Ashley River Tower):

 For Pediatric Patients and Patients in Labor (MUSC Shawn Jenkins Children’s Hospital and Pearl Tourville Women’s Pavilion)